Skip to Content

 At the end of presenting, the lapel microphones will be removed for another candidate that has yet to present.

-Following the final master's presentation a 10 min judging deliberation will occur.
-During this time the Peoples Choice voting will be open via an online app – details will be available at the event and to those watching via Live stream.
+Following the final master's/PhD presentations a 10 min judging deliberation will occur.
+During this time the Peoples Choice voting will be open via an online app – details will be available at the event.

-Subsequent to the deliberation the winners will be announced and presented with their prizes.
+Subsequent to the deliberation the winners will be announced and presented with their prizes at the end of the evening.

-Each presentation will be streamed live and recorded and individual recordings will be made available at a later date through Massey University's YouTube channel.
+Each presentation will be recorded and individual recordings will be made available at a later date through Massey University's YouTube channel.

 Did the presentation provide an understanding of the background to the research question being addressed and its significance?